bio-tools/biotoolsDocs/IFB_tools.rst

 *bio.tools* requires only the name, description and homepage URL for a tool registration, but supports a comprehensive set of attributes for rich tool descriptions.

 .. note::
    The attributes supported by *bio.tools*, their structure and their syntax are defined in formalised XML schema called `biotoolsSchema <https://biotoolsschema.readthedocs.io/en/latest/>`_.
+You don't need to look at the schema, because everything is handled through *bio.tools*.
 If you'd like to learn more or contribute to this project, please head over to `GitHub <https://github.com/bio-tools/biotoolsSchema>`_.

 The IFB catalogue
 """""""""""""""""

 The information requirement of the IFB catalogue is more demanding than *bio.tools*, and depends upon the type of tool (command-line tool, database *etc.*) that is being registered.
-In the `guidelines <#describe-your-tools>`_ below.
+Exactly what's needed is covered in the `guidelines <#describe-your-tools>`_  below.

 Updating entries